 It makes complete sense – Google wants to display the most relevant result, so why not let the user choose?
 Google has been dropping hints “Meta Descriptions no longer matter for SEO, instead use them to sell the click” etc, this is a very positive move for SEO as it detracts from the spam and increases focus on the real websites.

 In this SEO Guide for 2011, unlike last year, a humble user can favourite web pages in the search results – I’ve found just a small number of glowing yellow stars makes a difference to search results.
 Again it makes complete sense – it’s like the social search engine concept I’ve been harping on about for the past 2-3 years.
-Beyond on-page SEO and Link Building, the only other data Google can gain to best serve results, is user generated.
+Beyond on-page SEO and Link Building (blogger outreach link building to be more exact), the only other data Google can gain to best serve results, is user generated.
 Like on Digg, Facebook, Youtube, and etc, users vote/like/digg up (or down) a story, video, item and now, search result.

 Yes – I have been automating voting on Google